7 Indoor Houseplant Myths That Fooled Us Too

 What to do instead when potting plants

 Keep that water layer away from your plant's roots.
 Fill the pot right to the bottom with soil.
 Just add one layer of something thin to stop soil washing out the drainage holes that still allows water to drain freely.
-We've used everything from a paper coffee filter to cheesecloth.
-If you can get some potting mesh, even better.
-We've also tried chux cleaning cloths, folded newspaper, and even paper kitchen towels at a pinch.
+We've used everything from a paper coffee filter to cheesecloth, but drainage mesh is even better.
+We've also tried chux cleaning cloths, folded newspaper, and even paper kitchen towels at a pinch although they're not as free draining as proper drainage mesh.

 PS: Apply the same thinking to mixing your soil when repotting.
 If using bark, succulent mix, perlite or similar to create a lighter, free-draining mix, don't put it all at the bottom of the pot.
 Mix it in well with your potting soil to create a consistent mix throughout.